 My main research interests are anatomy and evolution of the porphyry copper deposits particularly distal and deep features and their application in vectoring towards mineralization.
 I have also interest in developing new exploration techniques for exploring ore deposits in covered terrains and understand the supergene processes and mineralogy.
-I am currently the principle investigator of the MDRU’s PIMS (porphyry indicator minerals) project and porphyry vectoring techniques in advanced argillic altered rocks of British Columbia project.

 - Porphyry indicator minerals (PIMS): PIMS project aims to contribute to exploration decision-making in much the same way that diamond exploration benefited from knowledge of accessory minerals and G10 garnets.
 This project characterizes the presence, abundance, relative proportions and compositions of PIMS, such as apatite, rutile, garnet, magnetite etc., from surficial materials to provide vectors toward covered porphyry copper deposits.

 - Porphyry vectoring techniques in advanced argillic altered rocks of British Columbia.
 This project characterizes alteration mineral assemblages across advanced argillic alteration in several locations in BC.
 The types and distributions of clays and quartz are characterized by SWIR, XRD and cathodoluminescence studies.
 Whole rock lithogeochemical studies are used to show relative proportions of elemental loss or gains as indictors of alteration temperature and intensity.
 These detailed, well-constrained mineralogical and geochemical data will be used to establish toolkits and protocols that can be used for exploring for porphyry deposits in areas with advanced argillic alteration.